CDCgov/data-exchange-hl7/tst-hl7-pipeline/README.md

 # HL7V2 Pipeline Test Harness

-## Introduction
+## Overview

+The HL7V2 Pipeline Test Harness exists to:

+- **Facilitate End-to-End Testing:** Streamline the process of testing HL7v2 pipeline from message ingestion to payload verification, ensuring comprehensive coverage.

+- **Automate Key Processes:** Automate critical tasks such as dropping messages to Blob Storage, running them through the pipeline, and validating the payloads in Cosmos DB.

-The HL7v2 Pipeline Test Harness is designed to facilitate end-to-end testing of HL7v2 messages by automating key processes from uploading messages to a blob storage, attaching necessary metadata to validation and verification of the payloads retrieved from Cosmos DB.
-This test harness aims to streamline the testing workflow, ensuring the reliability and accuracy of HL7v2 message processing.
+- **Ensure Reliability and Accuracy:** By providing a structured testing workflow, the test harness aims to enhance the reliability and accuracy of HL7v2 message processing.

-Currently, support is limited to PHLIP_FLU-2.5.1 messages, but there are plans in progress to extend this support to include additional message types..
+- **Support Multiple Message Types:** While currently supporting PHLIP_FLU-2.5.1 messages, the tool is designed with extensibility in mind, with plans to support additional message types in the future.

 ### How It Works